muserr888/RestAPITestingExercise/readme.md

 **QA:**

-Write a Java application that allows a user to query and show details for a given UK postcode
+Write a Java application that allows a user to query and show details for a given UK postcode.

+The app should use the freely available (no API key needed) REST API at [http://postcodes.io](http://postcodes.io)

+Feel free to use any libraries you feel suitable, EXCEPT for any published that directly relate to postcodes.io – we’re interested in how you build an application to directly interact with a JSON-formatted REST API.

+Details:

+Console output only – no UI needed.

+It should query the API to:

+Validate the postcode parameter – invalid postcodes should produce an error message

+Print the country and region for that postcode.

+Print a list of the nearest postcodes, and their countries and regions.

+API methods of interest:

+GET /postcodes/{POSTCODE}

+GET /postcodes/{POSTCODE}/validate

+GET /postcodes/{POSTCODE}/nearest

+Consider carefully your error handling (eg API failure /  invalid input etc)

+Test postcode to use: **CB3 0FA**
 ------------------------------------------------------------------------------------------

 **Test RUN**